 As we head into September, the International Broadcast Conference (IBC) is just around the corner.
-But it’s not just for broadcasters any more.
+But it’s not just for broadcasters anymore.
 With content creation now a crucial element of every company’s growth strategy, there’s been a huge increase in the number of enterprise clients attending IBC in recent years.
-All Fortune 2000 companies are becoming broadcasters.
+All Fortune 2000 companies are becoming broadcasters on the videonet.

 This year the global media, entertainment and technology event will delve into topics such as industry trends in video production, advances in technology (including AI), augmented reality, and media asset management.

 One of the key reasons that IBC is a must-attend event is that video is projected to make up as much as 82% of all internet traffic by 2020 (source: Cisco).
 The internet has become the videonet.
 Video is no longer just the domain of media and entertainment companies.
 In fact, enterprises are now creating more video in one day than Hollywood creates in a year (source: Frost & Sullivan).
 The good news is that is now easier, faster and cheaper than ever before to create, collaborate on, manage, publish and distribute video.
 This means the barriers to entry are significantly lower than ever before.